apurificato/task-jolly/README.md

 # Tools and Technologies Used in This Project
 - HTML, CSS, and Javascript coding languages
 - VS Code platform used to code and build pages
-- Bootstrap CSS Framework - Utilized for styling the website (getbootstrap.com)
+- Bootstrap CSS Framework - Utilized for CSS styling of the website (getbootstrap.com)
 - Web API's:
     - Day JS (dayjs.org)
 - Github (website hosted and deployed on Github servers)